Staff Directory

 Printable version of Karl’s bio sketch is available here.

-Karl’s professional interest areas are healthcare, innovation/entrepreneurship, and customer experience.
-Previously, he was an associate faculty member in the MBA program at IPFW, and an Executive-in-Residence/Adjunct Faculty member in the MBA program at Taylor University.
-Additionally, he served on the Taylor MBA Business Advisory Board, IPFW Doermer School of Business Advisory Council & IPFW ETCS Industrial Advisory Board, Manchester University President’s Leadership Council, and the IU School of Medicine-Ft.
-Wayne Advisory Board.
-After 18 years of service, Karl retired from the Board of and Secretary of Physicians Health Plan (PHP), a physician-owned and managed not-for-profit HMO, and, before its sale, a former board member of IAB Financial, a $1B community bank, where he chaired the Bank’s Enterprise Risk Management Committee.
-Additionally, he served on the board of directors of the Indiana Chamber and was on an advisory board for the Ball State University Entrepreneurship Center.
-He is the recipient of the IPFW Chancellor’s Award and the InBIA President’s Award of Excellence.
+After 18 years of service, Karl retired from the Board and his position as Secretary of Physicians Health Plan (PHP), a physician-owned and managed not-for-profit HMO, and, before its sale, he was a former board member of IAB Financial, a $1B community bank, where he chaired the Bank’s Enterprise Risk Management Committee.
+Additionally, he served on the Board of directors of the Indiana Chamber, assisted in the implementation of a system-wide innovation program at Parkview Health, and was on an advisory board for the Ball State University Entrepreneurship Center.
+Additionally, he received the IPFW Chancellor’s Award and the InBIA President’s Award of Excellence.